-A small number of Higher National Certificate (HNC) and Higher National Diploma (HND) courses ask for 1-3 Highers and may offer a progression route to a degree course.
+A small number of HNC (SCQF Level 7) and HND (Level 8) courses ask for 1-3 Highers and may offer a progression route to a degree course.

 Most entrants, particularly to research jobs, also have a specialist postgraduate qualification in genetics.